Mapping Incidences: Introduction

 Throughout this paper, we assume that all rings are commutative with identity $1$ and that all ring homomorphisms take $1$ to $1$.
 Let $D$ be a characteristic zero integral domain (so $D$ is a commutative ring with identity that has no zero divisors).
 We will identify the subring of $D$ generated by the identity with the integers $\Z$ (since the two are isomorphic).
 For a subset $S$ of $D$, we will use $\bb Z[S]$ to denote the smallest subring of $D$ containing $S$.

-\begin{theorem}[Reduction Theorem] Let $S$ be a finite subset of a characteristic zero integral domain $D$, and let $L$ be a finite set of non-zero elements in the subring $\Z[S]$ of $D$.
-There exists an infinite sequence of primes with positive relative density such that there is a ring homomorphism $\quotientmap: \Z[S]\to\Zmodp$ satisfying $0\notin \quotientmap(L)$. \end{theorem}
+\begin{theorem} Let $S$ be a finite subset of a characteristic zero integral domain $D$, and let $L$ be a finite set of non-zero elements in the subring $\Z[S]$ of $D$.
+There exists an infinite sequence of primes with positive relative density such that for each prime $p$ in the sequence, there is a ring homomorphism $\quotientmap: \Z[S]\to\Zmodp$ satisfying $0\notin \quotientmap(L)$. \end{theorem}

 By \emph{positive relative density}, we mean that the sequence has positive density in the sequence of all primes.
 It is important to note that Theorem~\ref{redu2} is not true for all primes.
-For example, if $S=\{i\} \subset \bb C$, then the desired map does not exist for $p = -1 \pmod{4}$, since the equation $x^2 =-1$ is not solvable in $\Zmodp$ for these $p$.
+For example, if $S=\{i\} \subset \bb C$ and $L$ is arbitrary, then the desired map does not exist for $p = -1 \pmod{4}$, since the equation $x^2 =-1$ is not solvable in $\Zmodp$ for these $p$.
 Note that for the applications of Theorem~\ref{redu2} in this paper, we only need that there exist infinitely many primes such that a map $\qmap$ exists, which follows from those primes having positive relative density.

+The role of $L$ in Theorem~\ref{redu2} is to guarantee that the homomorphism $\quotientmap$ is injective on certain subsets of $\Z[S]$.
+Such injectivity is often necessary when applying Theorem~\ref{redu2}; for example, if one were interested in the cardinality of $S$, one could guarantee that $\quotientmap$ is injective on $S$ (and thus preserves the cardinality of $S$) by setting $L:=\{s_1-s_2: s_1,s_2 \in S\}$.

+Theorem~\ref{redu2} does not give upper bounds on the sizes of the smallest primes $p$ in the infinite sequence it produces.
+It would be an interesting question to study whether a version of Theorem~\ref{redu2} can be proven that includes, for example, an upper bound for at least one prime in the infinite sequence, where the bound would depend on both $S$ and $L$ (see Remark~\ref{RemEffective}).
+Another interesting question is the following: Given a set $A \subset \Zmodp$, are there conditions on $A$ and $p$ (say, that $A$ is very small with respect to $p$) that allow one to construct a map that preserves algebraic incidences and that sends $A$ into some \czid\ (for example, $\bb Z$)?

+Readers interested in the methods of the current paper may also be interested in the lecture by Serre \cite{Serre2009} (posted on the Math ArXiv) titled ``How to use finite fields for problems concerning infinite fields,'' which focuses on problems in algebraic geometry.
+An excellent discussion of Serre's lecture from a general mathematical viewpoint may be found on Terence Tao's blog \cite{TTaoBlog2009}, and Tao also mentions some relations between Serre's lecture and the current paper.